Jorge Andrade: International career

-Managerial career
+Coaching career

 On 9 April 2015, Andrade was named assistant to Pedro Hipólito at hometown club Atlético Clube de Portugal, then struggling in the Segunda Liga.
-The following 21 February he was interim manager for the match away to FC Porto B, losing by a single goal.
+The following 21 February, he was interim manager for the match away to Porto B, losing by a single goal.

-Andrade took his first outright job on 21 March 2016 at fellow capital team Clube Oriental de Lisboa, occupying a precarious position in the same league.
+Andrade took his first outright job on 21 March 2016 at fellow capital team Oriental, occupying a precarious position in the same league.
 In May, four of his players were investigated for allegedly taking bribes to throw games, and the campaign ended with relegation.

 In February 2019, Andrade was appointed assistant to Sandro Mendes at Vitória de Setúbal.
 He stood down in August, for family reasons.

+Andrade returned to Estrela on 4 December 2021, as part of the club's football structure.

 Personal life

 Andrade, along with fellow Portuguese internationals Miguel, Nani and Nélson, had descent from the Cape Verde islands, previously a Portuguese colony.
 He visited the archipelago in 2006, and did some work with grassroots football during his stay.